Skip to main content

 Free wi-fi

 Free public wireless internet access is available in Smith Street Mall, at the public library in Parliament House, the airport, as well as the Darwin Waterfront and Mindil Beach Markets.
 Want to post a selfie while exploring further?
-Free wi-fi is now available at Wangi Falls in Litchfield National Park, Karlu Karlu (Devils Marbles) and Wattarka (Kings Canyon).
+Free wi-fi is now available at Wangi Falls in Litchfield National Park, Karlu Karlu (Devils Marbles) and Watarrka (Kings Canyon).

 Check out the art galleries